sparrow-peppermint/sparrow-peppermint/README.md

 ## Kia ora, Welcome 🌻

-I'm Sparrow, a full stack software developer and musician with a passion for the future, inovation, community, and reality tv ✨
+I'm Sparrow, a full stack software developer and musician with a passion for the future, innovation, community, and reality tv ✨

 #### A little about me: